 Parliament and Palais Epstein

+The building took ten years to build and Parliament was opened in 1883.
+Theophil Hansen chose the Greek classical style for the building because the Hellenes were the first people to love freedom and legality above everything else.
 The deputies of the "kingdoms and countries represented in the Reichsrat", the Austrian half of the double monarch of Austria-Hungary, which extended from Galicia (present-day Poland and Ukraine) to Dalmatia (the present-day Adriatic coast of Croatia), assembled here until 1918.
-Amongst them were Thomas G. Masaryk, later the president of Czechoslovakia, and the Italian statesman Alcide de Gasperi.
+Materials from all crown lands were used in its construction.
+The Pallas Athene fountain in front of the main entrance to Parliament is intended to embody state wisdom.

 Guided tours of Palais Epstein: